amaitou/DarkSpy/README.md

 # Amlele Backdoor

-Amlele Backdoor is an open source Backdoor/Reverse-Shell For Each Linux And Windows Systems Made In Python3 Which Contains Limited Features .
+Amlele Backdoor is One-Client Open Source Backdoor/Reverse-Shell For Each Linux And Windows Systems Made In Python3 Which Contains Limited Features .

 # Installation